narawatsuraporn/delion-english/README.md

 # delion-english
 This is the repository of the Delion English project, which is written in PHP and Javascript.

-*Attention: This project is a school project and it is NOT for commercial purposes.*
+*Attention: This is a school project and it is NOT for commercial purposes.*

 Author: Huynh Nhat Phu - 10STS (Facebook: นราวัฒน์ สุรพร)
 Tester: Nguyen Gia Bao, Nguyen Huynh Duc (10STS)